OCA/stock-logistics-workflow/stock_pack_operation_auto_fill/README.rst

 Stock Pack Operation Auto Fill
 ==============================

-In Odoo, if you schedule to transfer 50 products and only receive 49 products, you have to change the quantity directly on the picking.
+For example, if you have an incoming picking with 50 products and you only receive 49 products, you have to manually set the *Quantity Done* field on each operation.
 As the quantity by default is 0 for each line, you have to write the received quantity on 49 lines.

-In this module we have added a button that helps users to fill automatically the scheduled quantities.
+This module provides a button that let users fill automatically the *Quantity Done*.
 Then, the user can just change back the quantities for the product that hasn't been received yet.

 Usage
 =====

-After confirming the picking, click on `Auto fill operations` button.
-The Operations matching the following conditions will be filled automatically:
+After confirming the picking, click on the button `Auto fill operations`.
+The operations matching the following conditions will be filled automatically:

-* The product has no tracking set (Technically `tracking` field should be equal to `none`).

 * The operation has not be processed (i.e `qty_done == 0`).

 * The operation has no package set (i.e `package_id` is empty).

 .. image:: https://odoo-community.org/website/image/ir.attachment/5784_f2813bd/datas
    :alt: Try me on Runbot